 RPP 5-4 RPP 5-4 Commencement of Investigations

-Upon receipt of an internal or external referral, the allegation will be assessed to determine if there is a suspicion of a contravention of the Law.
+Upon receipt of an internal or external referral, the allegation will be assessed to determine if there is a suspicion of a contravention of the Law or Rules.
 If a suspicion arises, then the Enforcement Division may make a recommendation to the Enforcement Committee to commence an investigation.
 The Enforcement Committee is a management committee of the DFSA whose primary function is to consider enforcement matters and to make recommendations to the

-In determining whether to commence an investigation, the
+In determining whether to recommend the commencement of an investigation, the

-DFSAwill consider a number of factors including, but not limited to:(a) the nature, seriousness and impact of the suspected contravention and whether the suspected contravention is on-going;(b) whether the suspected contravention affects, or has the potential to affect, the DFSAobjectives;(c) whether those involved in the suspected contravention are likely to co-operate;(d) whether it is likely that the suspected contravention may be proven;(e) the disciplinary record and compliance history of the Personor Personsinvolved in the suspected contravention;(f) whether, if proven, a suitable remedy is available;(g) the extent to which another law enforcement agency or Financial Services Regulatorcan adequately address the matter and, if so, that body's attitude toward the matter;(h) the nature of any request for assistance made by another regulator or body under Article 39; and(i) whether any party who may have suffered some detriment as a result of the suspected contravention is able to take his own remedial action.
+Enforcement Committeewill consider a number of factors including, but not limited to:(a) the nature, seriousness and impact of the suspected contravention and whether the suspected contravention is ongoing;(b) whether the suspected contravention affects, or has the potential to affect, the DFSA objectives;(c) whether those involved in the suspected contravention are likely to co-operate;(d) whether it is likely that the suspected contravention may be proven;(e) the disciplinary record and compliance history of the Personor Personsinvolved in the suspected contravention;(f) whether, if proven, a suitable remedy is available;(g) the extent to which another law enforcement agency or Financial Services Regulatorcan adequately address the matter and, if so, that body's attitude toward the matter;(h) the nature of any request for assistance made by another regulator or body pursuant to Article 39; and(i) whether any party who may have suffered some detriment as a result of the suspected contravention is able to take his own remedial action.

-Whether an investigation of a matter is appropriate and expedient is determined by reference to factors such as those set out in paragraph 5-4-2.
+Whether a matter is expedient is determined by reference to factors such as those set out in paragraph 5-4-2.

-DFSAhas "reason to suspect" a contravention of the Law is a question which the DFSAwill determine on the facts and circumstances, available at the time, of the determination.
+Chief Executiveor his delegate has "reason to suspect" a contravention of the Law or Rules, is a question which the Chief Executivewill determine on the facts and circumstances, available at the time, of each particular matter.

-The decision to commence an investigation is not a decision that can be referred to the
+The decision to commence an investigation is not a decision which is appealable to the

 RPP 5-5 RPP 5-5 Information Gathering

-DFSAis exercising its powers on behalf of another regulator, it may also delegate powers to a representative of that regulator.16
+Similarly, where the DFSA is exercising its powers on behalf of another regulator, it may also delegate powers to a representative of that regulator19.

 Article 80 Powers

-DFSAto request information and documents from an Authorised Person, DNFBP, Domestic Fund, Registered Auditorand any director, officer, employees or agent of such Person, which the DFSAconsiders is necessary or desirable to meet the objectives of the DFSA.
+Authorised Firm, Authorised Market Institution, Ancillary Service Provider, auditor and any director, officer, employees or agent of such person, which the DFSA considers is necessary or desirable to meet the objectives of the DFSA.

-When exercising its power to enter business premises under Article 80(1)(a), the DFSA may20:(a) require any appropriate
+When exercising its power to enter business premises pursuant to Article 80(1)(a), the DFSA may20:(a) require any appropriate

 Production of Information

-DFSAto require a Personto give, or procure the giving of, information.
-The DFSAconsiders that the term "information" should be interpreted broadly, in accordance with its ordinary meaning.
+Personto give or procure the giving of information.
+The DFSA considers that the term "information" should be interpreted broadly, in accordance with its ordinary meaning.

-DFSAwill allow a reasonable period for compliance with the requirement to give information.
+The DFSA will allow a reasonable period for compliance with the requirement to give information.
 The reasonableness of the requirement will depend upon the circumstances of each case.
-The DFSAmay, in some circumstances, require the giving of information straightaway where the giving of prior notice may prejudice the investigation.
+The DFSA may, in some circumstances, require the giving of information forthwith where the giving of prior notice may prejudice the investigation.

 Production of Documents

-DFSAto require a Personto produce, or procure the production of, specified documents.
-The DFSAconsiders that the term "document" should be interpreted broadly, in accordance with its ordinary meaning.
-Specified documents may include, for example, any record of information, including:(a) anything on which there is writing;(b) anything on which there are marks, figures, symbols or perforations having a meaning for Personsqualified to interpret them;(c) anything from which sounds, images or writings can be reproduced with or without the aid of anything else; or(d) a map, plan, drawing or photograph.
+Personto produce or procure the production of specified documents.
+The DFSA considers that the term "document" should be interpreted broadly, in accordance with its ordinary meaning.
+Specified documents may include, for example, any record of information, including:(a) anything on which there is writing;(b) anything on which there are marks, figures, symbols or perforations having a meaning for Persons qualified to interpret them;(c) anything from which sounds, images or writings can be reproduced with or without the aid of anything else; or(d) a map, plan, drawing or photograph.

-DFSAconsiders that the Personto whom the notice is addressed is, or may be, able to produce documents which may be relevant to the investigation pursuant to Article 80(1)(e).
+Personto whom the notice is addressed is, or may be, able to produce documents which are relevant to the investigation pursuant to Article 80(1)(e).

-DFSAwill allow a reasonable period of time for compliance with the requirement to produce documents.
+The DFSA will allow a reasonable period of time for compliance with the requirement to produce documents.
 The reasonableness of the requirement will depend upon the circumstances of each case.
-The DFSAmay, in some circumstances, require the production of documents straightaway, where the giving of prior notice may prejudice the investigation.
+The DFSA may, in some circumstances, require the production of documents forthwith, where the giving of prior notice may prejudice the investigation.

-DFSAto require a Person(the interviewee) to attend before an officer, employee or agent of the DFSA(the interviewer) for a compulsory interview to provide oral evidence relevant to an investigation it is conducting.
+Person(the interviewee) to attend before an officer, employee or agent of the DFSA (the interviewer) a compulsory interview and provide oral evidence relevant to an investigation it is conducting.

-Personattending a compulsory interview must first be served with a written notice requiring his attendance.
-An interviewee is not entitled to refuse or fail to answer a question on the basis that his answers may incriminate him or make him liable for a penalty.18
+Personsattending a compulsory interview must first be served with a written notice requiring his attendance.
+An interviewee is not entitled to refuse or fail to answer a question on the basis that his answers may incriminate him or make him liable for a penalty.21

-A compulsory interview will be conducted in private and the interviewer may give directions19 to the interviewee regarding:(a) who may be present during the interview;(b) swearing an oath, or giving an affirmation, that the answers provided will be true;(c) what, if any, information may be disclosed by the interviewee or any other
+A compulsory interview will be conducted in private and the interviewer may give directions22 to the interviewee regarding:(a) who may be present during the interview;(b) swearing an oath or giving an affirmation that the answers provided will be true;(c) what, if any, information may be disclosed by the interviewee or any other

 Personpresent at the interview to any third party;(d) the conduct of any Personand the manner in which they will participate during the interview; and(e) answering any question which is relevant to the investigation.